Lonewolfenrir/FunSec/README.md

 #### TMHMM 2.0 ####

 To download TMHMM 2.0 for the Unix platform visit <http://www.cbs.dtu.dk/cgi-bin/sw_request?tmhmm>.
 You should receive a tar.gz file.
-To untar the file use the following command line:
+To untar the file use the following command:

 ```
 tar -zxvf FILE.tar.gz
 ```

 This will create a directory called tmhmm-2.0c.
 You must move this directory into the bin directory of this script.
 Now you will probably have to edit the first line of the files tmhmm and tmhmmformat.pl in the directory bin/tmhmm-2.0c/bin/.
 Run the following command:

 ```
 which perl